 Intercontinental Exchange London Interbank Offered Rate (ICE LIBOR), the most widely used interest rate benchmark in the world.

 Since 2017, the Financial Conduct Authority, the United Kingdom-based regulator of LIBOR, has been warning market participants that it will stop compelling panel banks to submit LIBOR quotes beginning in 2022,

-FHFA serves as an Ex Officio member of the
+FHFA serves as an ex officio non-voting member of the

 Alternative Reference Rates Committee (ARRC) established by the Federal Reserve Board and the New York Federal Reserve Bank to facilitate the migration away from LIBOR to the Secured Overnight Financing Rate (SOFR), the rate selected by ARRC as a more robust transactions-based replacement for LIBOR in the U.S. Fannie Mae, Freddie Mac, and the FHLBanks (through the FHLBank of New York) all serve as members of the ARRC.

-See below for additional information on steps the FHFA and its regulated entities are taking to lower their exposure to post-2021 LIBOR products in a safe, sound, and prudent manner.
+See below for additional information on steps that FHFA and its regulated entities are taking to lower the regulated entities' respective exposures to post-2021 LIBOR products in a safe, sound, and prudent manner.

-Daniel E. Coates, Senior Associate Director and Chairman of the FHFA's Reference Rate Transition Steering CommitteePhone: 202-649-3280 Email:
+Daniel E. Coates, Acting Chief of Staff and Chairman of the FHFA’s Reference Rate Transition Steering CommitteePhone: (202)649-3280 Email: